 Combat specialty personnel train and work in combat units, such as the infantry, artillery, or Special Forces.
 For example, infantry specialists conduct ground combat operations, armored vehicle specialists operate battle tanks, and seamanship specialists maintain ships.
 Combat specialty personnel may maneuver against enemy forces and fire artillery, guns, mortars, or missiles to neutralize them.
 They may also operate various types of combat vehicles, such as amphibious assault vehicles, tanks, or small boats.
 Members of elite Special Forces teams are trained to perform specialized missions anywhere in the world on a moment’s notice.

 You can also join the military as an officer, if you have already obtained a college degree.
 Officers manage enlisted personnel, they plan missions, provide orders, and assign tasks.
 Officers also operate and command aircrafts, ships, or armored vehicles.
 If you have a specialized professional degree, you could also be responsible for providing medical, legal, engineering, and other services to military personnel.

-As of February 2017, there were over 233,000 active duty officer personnel.
-The Army contained the largest number of officer personnel, with over 90,000 employed.
-The top three occupational groups for officers were the engineering, science, and technical group; the transportation group; and the combat specialty group.
+As of March 2020, active duty officer personnel numbered more than 240,725.
+The Army contained the largest number of officer personnel, with over 91,771 employed.
+The top three occupational groups for officers were combat specialty (33,054); the engineering, science, and technical group (52,013); and the executive, administrative, and managerial group (29,111).

 Engineering, science, and technical officers’ responsibilities depend on their area of expertise.
 They work in scientific and professional occupations, such as atmospheric scientists, meteorologists, physical scientists, biological scientists, social scientists, attorneys, and other types of scientists or professionals.
 For example, meteorologists in the military may study the weather to assist in planning flight paths for aircraft.